Continuing Education Activity

 Clinical Significance

 The diagnosis of ALS is made clinically and is supported by electrodiagnostic evaluation.
 Electrodiagnostic testing is critical to the diagnosis of ALS as it detects lower motor neuron involvement.
-Clinically, there is a history of motor dysfunction such as limb weakness or difficulty swallowing along with physical examination findings of upper and motor neuron involvement.
-The diagnostic criteria of ALS have been standardized through the El Escorial criteria.
-Per the El Escorial criteria, there should be clinical evidence of upper motor neuron signs, lower motor neuron signs, and the progressive spread of signs from one area of the body to the next, such as the cervical region to the thoracic region.
+Clinically, there is a history of motor dysfunction, such as limb weakness or difficulty swallowing, along with physical examination findings of upper and motor neuron involvement.
+The diagnostic criteria for ALS have been standardized using the El Escorial criteria.
+Per the El Escorial criteria, there should be clinical evidence of upper motor neuron signs, lower motor neuron signs, and the progressive spread of signs from 1 area of body area to the next, such as the cervical and thoracic regions.
 Electrodiagnostic testing and neuroimaging studies should rule out other possible explanations for the findings.
 The criteria were revised in 2006, which helped to increase the sensitivity of EMG by refining the criteria.
-Per the revision, fasciculation potentials in the setting of suspected ALS can indicate denervation, without the presence of positive sharp waves or fibrillations on EMG.[3]
+Per the revision, fasciculation potentials in the setting of suspected ALS can indicate denervation without the presence of positive sharp waves or fibrillations on EMG.[3]

-Motor nerve conduction studies should examine the median, ulnar and peroneal muscles.
-Findings consistent with ALS include normal or decreased compound muscle action potential (CMAP), prolongation of distal motor latency, and slowing of conduction velocity.
-Typically, CMAP should be normal as the myelin is intact but due to axonal loss, CMAPs and conduction velocity may be decreased.
+Motor nerve conduction studies should examine the median, ulnar, and peroneal muscles.
+Findings consistent with ALS include normal or decreased compound muscle action potential (CMAP), prolongation of distal motor latency, and slow conduction velocity.
+Typically, CMAP should be normal as the myelin is intact, but due to axonal loss, CMAPs and conduction velocity may be decreased.
 Distal motor latency should also be normal but can be increased with axonal loss.[14]
 MMNCB, as described earlier, can be a mimic of ALS.
-In this disease, there is also a decreased CMAP, however, that is due to a conduction block.[11]
+In this disease, there is also a decreased CMAP due to a conduction block.[11]
 Conduction blocks are evidence of demyelination and reflect myelin pathology rather than axonal pathology.
 Conduction blocks should not be seen on NCS in ALS patients.

-F wave studies are performed via antidromic stimulation of motor neurons.
-F wave latencies are typically normal earlier on in the disease but as the disease progresses can be prolonged due to motor neuron loss.
-It is important to note that abnormalities in F waves are not specific for MND and can be seen in radiculopathy.[14]
+F-wave studies are performed via antidromic stimulation of motor neurons.
+F wave latencies are typically normal earlier in the disease, but as the disease progresses, it can be prolonged due to motor neuron loss.
+Notably, abnormalities in F waves are not specific to MND and can be seen in radiculopathy.[14]

-On needle EMG, there is evidence of widespread acute denervation with chronic reinnervation.
-There should be a sampling of at least three limbs with muscles innervated by at minimum two different nerve roots, thoracic paraspinal and bulbar muscles.
+There is evidence of widespread acute denervation with chronic reinnervation on needle EMG.
+There should be a sampling of at least 3 limbs with muscles innervated by at minimum 2 different nerve roots, thoracic paraspinal and bulbar muscles.
 Acute denervation is manifested with fasciculations, which are spontaneous firing potentials from a motor unit of an affected nerve.
 They are not specific for ALS as they can be found in patients without ALS.
-However, in the majority of patients with ALS, there is a display of fasciculations on EMG.
+However, in most patients with ALS, there is a display of fasciculations on EMG.
 Fibrillations and positive sharp waves are also expected in ALS patients.
 These are spontaneous discharges from a muscle that is no longer innervated.

 Enhancing Healthcare Team Outcomes